sdotdev/painpoint.er-scraper/README.md

 ## 📂 Project Structure

-PainPoint.er Search has been modularized for better maintainability and extensibility:
+PainPoint.er Scraper has been modularized for better maintainability and extensibility:

 ```
 ├── main.py                 # Main entry point script